Massivendurchfall/Soundcloud-Windows/README.md

 - Runs SoundCloud in its own window
 - Lives in the system tray when closed
-- Discord Rich Presence (shows what you're listening to)
 - Ad blocker built in
 - Launches with Windows (optional)
 - Persistent login stays logged in between sessions